odysseusmax/utube/README.md

 * `VIDEO_TITLE_PREFIX`(optional) - Any prefix to be added to the video's title.
 * `VIDEO_TITLE_SUFFIX`(optional) - Any suffix to be added to the video's title.
 * `UPLOAD_MODE`(optional) - The video's privacy status.
 Valid values for this property are: `private`, `public`, `unlisted`.
+* `DEBUG` (optional) - Whether to set logging level to DEBUG.
+If set logging will be set to DEBUG level, else INFO level.

 **Getting your `CLIENT_ID` and `CLIENT_SECRET`**

 * Head to [Google console](https://console.developers.google.com "Google console"), create a new project named `Youtube Uploader` and enable `API'S AND SERVISES`.
 Search for `YOUTUBE DATA API v3` and enable the API.
 Go to [Credentials](https://console.developers.google.com/apis/credentials "Credentials") page, select your project `Youtube Uploader` create a new credential with `desktop` as type.
 Copy the `CLIENT_ID` and `CLIENT_SECRET`.
+* You have to verify your project with google, only then you can make the uploaded videos public.
+YouTube changed its developer policy, and videos uploaded using unverfied projects made after July 28, 2020 will be kept private.
+No issues for projects created before July 28, 2020.

 **Install requirements**